mvndaai/dev_lessons/lesson_05/readme.md

 ## Steps

 ### HTML page
-Start with a not html page
+Start with a new html page
 ```html
 <!DOCTYPE html>
 <html lang="en">